- Tour Plan

 Casa Matsiguenka - El Dorado

-This morning we’ll board our boat and begin the journey down the Rio Manu back to the Rio Madre de Dios, returning to boat trip will be again very exciting with lots of bird activity on the many sandbars as well as side-necked turtles sunning on the logs.
+This morning we’ll board our boat and begin the journey down the Rio Manu back to the Rio Madre de Dios.
+Returning to boat trip will be again very exciting with lots of bird activity on the many sandbars as well as side-necked turtles sunning on the logs.
 This will be again another opportunity for catching a glimpse of the magnificent of great wildlife.

-After about four hours we will reach Boca Manu for a brief stop and to refuel our boat and exploring the lower portion of the Madre de Dios, we get settled for lunchtime and likely with enough time to walk around the trails, Overnight at El Dorado Lodge.
+After about four hours we will reach Boca Manu for a brief stop and to refuel our boat and exploring the lower portion of the Madre de Dios.
+We get settled for lunchtime and likely with enough time to walk around the trails, Overnight at El Dorado Lodge.

 El Dorado - Guadalupe Lodge

 We will boat up the fast-flowing braided and clear water upper Madre de Dios in the morning as we start our five hours back journey to Atalaya.
 This is the last chance to spot capybaras, the world’s largest rodent.
 Keep a close watch for raptors such as kites, vultures or eagles.
-We will eventually depart Manu´s area for our trip further up the upper Madre de Dios River and our re-introduction into civilization; after one hour of overland transportation, we reach the Guadalupe Ecological Reserve and have time for some night-walks around.
+We will eventually depart Manu's protected area for our trip further towards the upper Madre de Dios River and our re-introduction into civilization; after one hour of overland transportation, we reach the Guadalupe Ecological Reserve and have time for some night-walks around.
 We will have dinner and spend the overnight at Guadalupe Lodge.

 Guadalupe Lodge - Cusco